 We have also been speaking with Dr. Ellie Atkins, Clinical Psychologist from St George’s Hospital in London, who has created the presentation below to explain the body’s physical reaction to anxiety and provide ways in which we can reduce these feelings.
 You can watch Dr. Atkins’ presentation here.

-For children, this can be a particularly confusing time as they adjust to being away from school and friends.
+For young children, this can be a particularly confusing time as they adjust to being away from school and friends.
 Nurse Dotty books aim to help alleviate anxiety around being admitted to hospital for children and their families.
 They are written and illustrated by Molly Watts, a registered children’s nurse.
 Molly has recently published a book about coronavirus that aims to give information without fear.
 You can download ‘Dave the Dog is worried about coronavirus’ here.